 Anyone who has had a bad experience with the police—even one not resulting in physical injury—has probably wondered whether there is any remedy.
 Many want to know whether they can sue.
-The answer to that question, as with so many legal queries, is, “It depends.”
-(For information on a related topic, see How much force can officers use during an arrest?)
+The answer to that question, as with so many legal queries, is, "It depends."

 Generally, citizens can (successfully) sue the police for infliction of emotional distress in one of two instances, when an officer:

 But if the court determines that the conduct was within the scope of the officer's law-enforcement duties, that officer is generally immune (and can't be held liable).

 Someone alleging that an officer intentionally caused emotional distress must generally show that:

 Conduct is extreme and outrageous when it goes beyond all possible bounds of decency; it is behavior that society won't tolerate.
 Conduct qualifies as extreme and outrageous when it would cause a reasonable person in a similar circumstance to suffer extreme emotional distress; it must be more than annoying, offensive, or humiliating.

 Courts decide whether conduct is extreme and outrageous on a case-by-case basis.
 The court may consider whether:

 In one federal case, for example, a woman offered support to her husband, who was under arrest and being interrogated for the murder of her three-year-old daughter.
 The detective who heard her offer of support yelled at her that her husband killed the child and that the husband never loved her or her daughter.
 The officer was in a position of authority and the mother was particularly susceptible to emotional distress at that time.
 The conduct was sufficiently extreme and outrageous for an intentional-infliction-of-emotional-distress claim.
 (Fox v.
 Hayes, 600 F.3d 819 (7th Cir.
 2010).)